PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 ##### Cache downloaded source artifacts

 The build process involves the download of many source artifacts.
 It is possible to cache downloaded source artifacts between successive builds.
 In practice the cache mechanism is considered to be robust for successive builds.
 It should not be used for parallel builds.
-For example, to designate a directory to hold cached downloads between successive builds, pass the --downloaddir option to `run-me.sh`:
+For example, to designate a directory to hold cached downloads between successive builds, pass the `--downloaddir` option to `run-me.sh`:
 ```
 mkdir downloads
-./mbl-tools/build-mbl/run-me.sh --downloaddir $(pwd)/downloads -- --branch mbl-XXX
+./mbl-tools/build-mbl/run-me.sh --downloaddir $(pwd)/downloads
 ```

 ##### Create multiple build directories
 The build scripts will by default create and use a build directory under the current working directory.
-An alternative build directory can be specified using the --builddir option to `run-me.sh`:
+An alternative build directory can be specified using the `--builddir` option to `run-me.sh`:
 ```
-./mbl-tools/build-mbl/run-me.sh --builddir /path/to/my-build-dir -- --branch mbl-XXX
+./mbl-tools/build-mbl/run-me.sh --builddir /path/to/my-build-dir
 ```

 It is a good practice to use different build directories for every build.

 ##### Pinned Manifests and Rebuilds

 Each build produces a pinned manifest as a build artifact.
 A pinned manifest is a file that encapsulates sufficient version information to allow an exact rebuild.
-To get the pinned manifest for a build, use the --outputdir option to get the build artifacts:
+To get the pinned manifest for a build, use the `--outputdir` option to get the build artifacts:
 ```
 mkdir artifacts
-./mbl-tools/build-mbl/run-me.sh --outputdir /path/to/artifacts -- --branch mbl-XXX
+./mbl-tools/build-mbl/run-me.sh --outputdir /path/to/artifacts
 ```

-This will produce the file: pinned-manifest.xml in the directory specified with --outputdir.
+This will produce the file: pinned-manifest.xml in the directory specified with `--outputdir`.
-To re-build using a previously pinned manifest use the --external-manifest option:
+To re-build using a previously pinned manifest use the `--external-manifest` option:
 ```
 ./mbl-tools/build-mbl/run-me.sh --external-manifest /path/to/pinned-manifest.xml
 ```